 The deputy public defender works with the family, local mental health organizations, school districts, the Regional Center system, the Probation Department, and DCFS to obtain for the youth every benefit to which he or she is legally entitled.
 Implementation of the plan is monitored intensively on an ongoing basis for one to two years or as long as the youth remains on probation.
 One goal of JMHC is to reduce recidivism in the mentally ill population.

-Since its inception in October 2001 through June 2012, the JMHC has accepted 552 youths and the Public Defender represented 465 of those youths.
+Since its inception in October 2001 through June 2014, the JMHC has accepted 637 youths and the Public Defender represented 528 of those youths.
+In fiscal year 2013-2014, the JHMC accepted 56 new cases, 41 of which are serviced by the Public Defender’s office.